 Others approach students in visa lines at an embassy, at international student meetings or in tuition payment lines.
 According to reports from universities and schools, the scammers claim to be agents endorsed by schools specifically to assist international students with their tuition payments.

 And it’s not just international students.
-Earlier this year, students at several universities in the UK were victims of an email phishing scam offering fake tuition grants.
+Students at several universities in the UK were victims of an email phishing scam offering fake tuition grants.
 The emails, appearing to be from the university’s finance office, requested the student’s personal banking information and directed the victims to a bank verification page to receive their grants.

-These are just some of the examples we’ve seen this year.
+These are just some of the examples we’ve seen.
 The scams vary, but they keep emerging.
 Students and their families have to be vigilant.
 To that end, here are some common-sense steps you should take to protect yourselves:

 - Be wary of any person offering to make a tuition payment on your behalf or promising a discount on payment.
 If the offer sounds too good to be true, it almost certainly is.